Minimal illustration of two computer monitors with Windows and Linux icons connected by arrows, and the text ‘View Linux on Windows.’

 /etc/default/wsdd

-# List of interfaces (space-separated)
+# Specify network interfaces (space-separated)

 WSDD_OPTIONS="--shortlog"